Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

     - not suited for debugging performance issues
     - can't benchmark against competitors
     - can't effectively measure websites in development

 - Factors which impact page load:
   - users location relative to server
   - network traffic
   - network speed
   - device power (how quickly they can be processed / rendered)

+### Loading Performance Metrics
+- there are metrics which we can track:
+  - time to first byte
+  - first paint / first contentful paint
+  - speed index / largest contentful paint
+  - time to interactive / time to first CPU idle
+  - total blocking time
+  - first input delay
+  - load time
+  - cumulative layout shift
+- there are metrics which we can track, these call fall in either:
+  - quantity based metrics (anything you can count)
+  - milestone metrics (how long it takes browser to reach specific phase of a loading process)
+    - time to first byte
+      - TTFB: measures reponsiveness of webserver. how long it takes server to respond to first request, i.e. return the html.
+      - geographical location matters here
+    - first paint / first contentful paint:
+      - once the 'paint' has started in the critical rendering path: a measurement of how long it takes when the user types in the address in the browser, hits enter, then starts seeing pixels on the screen
+      - first contentful paint differs in that its when the first pixels are useful to the user: i.e. text, images, svg, non-white canvas elements. if they aren't optimised, the user will perceive poor performance
+    - speed index / largest contentful paint
+      - speed index is when dom fires events such as `dom content loaded` or `load` - but not considered a good indicator anymore
+        - focuses on viewport loading
+      - largest contentful paint looks at when the largest image or text block is visible in the view port
+    - time to interactive
+      - measures the point in the loading process where the page is FULLY interactive
+        - must be complete enough to facilitate interaction (i.e. buttons etc, event handlers)
+    - time to first CPU idle
+      - when the page is first interactive
+    - total blocking time:
+      - measures amount of time between first contentful paint and time to interactive
+        - can help developers understand jsut how non-interactive a page is
+    - first input delay:
+      - time from the user is first able to interact with the page, to the time the browser is able to respond to this interaction
+        - this is due to it being single-threaded
+        - if browser is still executing JS, it wont be able to respond (call stack is busy)
+    - load time:
+      - can represent a few things. `onLoad` event is fired and static content is loaded, or `onLoad` + no more network activity
+      - not that important in terms of the users perspective of loading. if its interactive at 5 seconds, this is when its perceieved to have loaded, even if last network call is made 10 seconds later
+    - Cumulative layout shift
+      - when a webiste is loading, often times layout could shift as new elements are introduced.
+        - triggers unnecessary reflows (everything affected by the layout shift needs to be repainted)
+        - the lower the score the better!